bethanyweaver/bethanyweaver.github.io/_posts/2017-01-27-ina-garten-s-engagement-chicken.md

 ---
 title: Ina Garten's Engagement Chicken
-date: '2017-01-27 13:36:19'
+date: 2017-01-27 13:36
 layout: post
 ---
 Now that I’m staying at home with Ivory, I realize how dangerous FoodNetwork and HGTV are.
 By the time Jacob comes home I’ve menu planned for a month and have a half dozen diy projects for us to start.
-I really should cut the plug on these shoes—BUT.
+I really should cut the plug on these shows—BUT.
 I. CAN’T. (addiction, much?).

 That being said, this week I was watching Ina Garten’s Chicken 101 episode where she made [Engagement Chicken](http://www.foodnetwork.com/recipes/ina-garten/engagement-roast-chicken-recipe.html).
 This was my first attempt at Roasted Chicken (I know, where have I been the last 26 years???) and I’d say overall it was successful!
 The chicken, itself, was scrumptious but I found the gravy to be very bitter and inedible.
 A lot of reviewers on the recipe said the same thing so I went into it knowing it was a possibility.
 That being said, next time I will just do the chicken and onions and maybe add some potatoes or other vegetables.
 The lemon stuffed in the chicken can stay but the rest gotta go! :) I can’t wait to use this chicken for leftovers.